Moyege8/plaintext-password-obfuscation/README.md

 ### Update Passwords

-If you change the passwords in BindPlane's `config.yaml` file, you will need to update the `bindplane_secrets.yml` file where the encrypted passwords are stored:
+If you change the passwords in Bindplane's `config.yaml` file, you will need to update the `bindplane_secrets.yml` file where the encrypted passwords are stored:

 ```bash
 cd /etc/bindplane/bindplane-config/vars